Wetitpig/geodesic/README.md

 Coordinates of a polygon should be specified in the **counter-clockwise** direction.

+For polygons that include the poles, coordinates should be specified in the **eastward** direction for the North Pole, and the **westward** direction for the South Pole.

 Note that `coordinate1` must be placed at the end to close the polygon.

 #### Output